gmontamat/poor-mans-transformers/README.md

 #### :warning: Challenges

-Implementing backpropagation for the `Embedding` layer was a bit tricky but not as hard as other layers.
+Implementing backpropagation for the `Embedding` layer was a bit tricky but not as hard as the Softmax and LogSoftmax layers.
 The following resources guided me through this step:

 * [What is the difference between an Embedding Layer and a Dense Layer?](https://stackoverflow.com/questions/47868265/what-is-the-difference-between-an-embedding-layer-and-a-dense-layer)
 * [Implementing Deep Learning Methods and Feature Engineering for Text Data: The Continuous Bag of Words (CBOW)](https://www.kdnuggets.com/2018/04/implementing-deep-learning-methods-feature-engineering-text-data-cbow.html)